maxgalli/run2-diff-comb-docs/workflow_summary_eft.md

 # 4 - SMEFT Interpretation

+## Model Studies

+Using [EFTModelsStudies](https://github.com/maxgalli/EFTModelsStudies) and [EFTScalingEquations](https://github.com/maxgalli/EFTScalingEquations/tree/differentials_220506) it is possible to perform preliminary studies of the models before fitting them with the full likelihood.
+Starting from only one yaml file like e.g. [this one](https://gitlab.cern.ch/magalli/DifferentialCombinationRun2/-/blob/master/metadata/SMEFT/220926Atlas.yml), one can use ```plot_shape_matt_predictions.py```, ```chi_square_fitter.py``` and ```pca``` performing these studies for a single decay channel or the combination.

+## Fits

+This part refers to what happens inside [DifferentialCombinationRun2](https://gitlab.cern.ch/magalli/DifferentialCombinationRun2) and partially overlaps with the docs in there.

 On 05.08.22 I started implementing the whole machinery to allow some kind of flexibility in performing fits for SMEFT coefficients.
 Since it is a bit convoluted, I try to write it down here so I will remember the main aspects.

 The whole business revolves around the concept of **MODEL** and **SUBMODEL**.
 The former refers to what is, in some sense, the output ot ```text2workspace.py``` while the latter refers to which of the parameters in MODEL we want to study.
 The config file for a MODEL can be found in ```DifferentialCombinationRun2/metadata/SMEFT``` with name ```MODEL.yml```.
 A MODEL can have multiple submodels, whose configurations will be found in the same path with the name ```MODEL_SUBMODEL.yml```.